 - Cultures are becoming more homogenised and losing their unique identities.

 - Languages are disappearing on average at the rate of one every two weeks.

 - That’s 24 languages vanishing every single year – and with them vital traditional knowledge.
 That’s like burning down 24 vast, valuable libraries a year.

-“Indigenous cultures are often the best guardians of the land and sea: we must help them to protect their cultures and traditional knowledge, and we must dramatically scale our efforts to do this in the years to come.
-I believe very much in the work that The Cultural Sanctuaries Foundation is doing to make this a reality.”
+“Indigenous cultures are often the best guardians of the land and sea: we must help them to protect their cultures and traditional knowledge and we must dramatically scale our efforts to do this…I believe very much in the work that The Cultural Sanctuaries Foundation is doing to make this a reality.”
 Russell A. Mittermeier, Chief Conservation Officer, Global Wildlife Conservation and former President of Conservation International